fritz-dutz/eidos/README.md

 > The last browser for knowledge workers.

-A manifesto on what a browser could be if it had personality, memory, and taste — written by Fritz and Yongkang, May 2026.
+A manifesto on how a browser should be like - written by Fritz and Yongkang, May 2026.

 ---